Night Finds You: Critical reviews

 "Night Finds You" received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 83% approval rating for the episode, based on 23 reviews, with an average rating of 7.07/10.
+The review aggregator website Rotten Tomatoes reported an 83% approval rating for the episode, based on 23 reviews, with an average rating of 7.07/10.
 The site's consensus states: "With 'Night Finds You', True Detective deftly contextualizes its four main characters, even if some of their backstories feel stale."

 Roth Cornet of IGN gave the episode a "great" 8 out of 10 and wrote in her verdict, "With its second installment, True Detective Season 2 has now fully set the stage for this story of corruption, greed, revenge, and murder.
 A necessary sense of tension and anticipation was created with a dramatic close to the episode.
 Other than the shock of that blast, though, it's the subtle human moments that stand out as the most engaging of the night.
 Well, that and the dead guy on the slab with no eyes or penis.
 In total, 'Night Finds You' leaves one with a sense of curiosity about what is to come."

 Erik Adams of The A.V.
-Club gave the episode a "B-" grade and wrote, "It's a hell of a cliffhanger for the second episode of a show that just reinvented itself a week ago.
+Club gave the episode a "B−" grade and wrote, "It's a hell of a cliffhanger for the second episode of a show that just reinvented itself a week ago.
 It's weird, yes, but it's also unexpected — two habits True Detective would do well to indulge in more frequently."
 Britt Hayes of Screen Crush wrote, "Where last week set the table for the season to come and offered a solid, gritty introduction to our main characters, 'Night Finds You' sets the wheels spinning as corruption of various sorts permeates the entire episode."

 Alan Sepinwall of HitFix wrote, "Because I felt ambivalence about so many of the other main characters, I ultimately couldn't decide at the time whether I wanted Ray to be dead or not.
 But there's something to be said for it being the first real surprise of the opening chapters."
 Gwilym Mumford of The Guardian wrote, "Ray's backstory seems too finely knitted in this season's plot and I don't think Colin Farrell would sign on for such a brief role.
 I certainly hope that Ray's alive: Farrell is the best thing about this nascent season of True Detective."
 Ben Travers of IndieWire gave the episode a "C" grade and wrote, "Other than the admittedly shocking ending, Episode 2 felt too much like filler even when that groundwork seemed necessary for future conflict."